 Cross-docking can be applied to a number of circumstances:

 - For manufacturing, cross-docking can be used to consolidate inbound supplies, which can be prepared to support just-in-time assembly (parts for different stages of an assembly line).

 - For distribution, cross-docking can be used to consolidate inbound products from different suppliers, which can be delivered when the last inbound shipment is received.

 - For motor carriers, cross-docking involves the consolidation of shipments from several suppliers (often in LTL batches) in order to achieve economies of scale with FTL.
 Since many deliveries are returning empty, it also gives the opportunity for “backhauling”.
 Trucks returning to the distribution center can pick up a consignment from a supplier.

 - For retail, cross-docking concerns receiving products from multiple suppliers (or distribution centers) and sorting them for outbound shipments to different stores.
 The world’s biggest retailer, Wal-Mart, delivers about 85% of its merchandise using a cross-docking system with a typical turnover of 90% within a day.

-- For air cargo carriers, cross-docking allows the creation of hub-and-spoke air networks where several city-pairs can be serviced with less assets.
+- For air cargo carriers, cross-docking allows the creation of hub-and-spoke air networks where several city pairs can be serviced with fewer assets.
 Inbound flights arrive within a timeframe with cargo being sorted an loaded into outbound flights.

-- For e-commerce, cross-docking relates to a sortation center that assigns parcels coming from a number of e-fulfilment facilities to postal codes within a metropolitan area.
+- For e-commerce, cross-docking relates to a sortation center that assigns parcels coming from a number of e-fulfillment facilities to postal codes within a metropolitan area.